 - Swimsuit (for a relaxing hot tub dip after a long day on the slopes)

-- Five Things You Should Do In Colorado Springs
+- 11+ Fun Things to Do in Colorado Springs for Adults

 - A Look Inside Boulder’s Historic Hotel Boulderado